 Rolling Scar Subcision & Fat Grafting

 Unfortunately, there are many such scars that are held down so tightly that injection alone is not able to push up the skin.
-In such cases, a procedure called subcision is performs.
-So, Rolling Scar Rewind Treatment is the best to go with.
+In such cases, a procedure called subcision is performed.
+At The Acne Scar Center it is called the Rolling Scar Rewind Treatment.
+It is the best option of treatment.

-Excision is to remove something from the outside or to cut into it.
-To subscise is to cut something from below.
+Excision means to remove something by cutting around it.
+Incision mean to cut into something.
+To sub-cise is to cut below something.
 It is possible to perform subcision and filler on the face through a small hidden scar.
-A small incision in places like the hairline or corner of the mouth where the scar will not be visible after healing.
-Special needles are made for this that are long, thin and strong.
-Rolling Scar Rewind Treatment is what allows to cut the scar under the skin.
+A small incision may be hidden in places like the hairline or corner of the mouth where the scar will not be visible after healing.
+The Acne Scar Center has special needles are made for this purpose which are long, thin and strong.
+Rolling Scar Rewind Treatment cuts the scar under the skin.

 Aggressive subcision is often required in severe scaring.
 The skill of an experienced surgeon is most helpful.
 The use of proper local anesthesia is essential.
 These both require experienced hands.